Silicene: Similarities and differences with graphene

 Silicon and carbon are similar atoms.
 They lie above and below each other in the same group on the periodic table, and both have an s2 p2 electronic structure.
-The 2D structures of silicene and graphene also are quite similar, but both have important differences.
+The 2D structures of silicene and graphene also are quite similar, but they have important differences.
 While both form hexagonal structures, graphene is completely flat, while silicene forms a buckled hexagonal shape.
 Its buckled structure gives silicene a tuneable band gap by applying an external electric field.
 Silicene's hydrogenation reaction is more exothermic than graphene's.
 Another difference is that since silicon's covalent bonds do not have pi-stacking, silicene does not cluster into a graphite-like form.
 The formation of a buckled structure in silicene unlike planar structure of graphene has been attributed to strong Pseudo Jahn–Teller distortions arising due to vibronic coupling between closely spaced filled and empty electronic states.

 Silicene and graphene have similar electronic structures.
 Both have a Dirac cone and linear electronic dispersion around the Dirac points.
 Both also have a quantum spin Hall effect.
 Both are expected to have the characteristics of massless Dirac fermions that carry charge, but this is only predicted for silicene and has not been observed, likely because it is expected to only occur with free-standing silicene which has not been synthesized.
 It is believed that the substrate on which the silicene is made has a substantial effect on its electronic properties.

 Unlike carbon atoms in graphene, silicon atoms tend to adopt sp3 hybridization over sp2 in silicene, which makes it highly chemically active on the surface and allows its electronic states to be easily tuned by chemical functionalization.

 Compared with graphene, silicene has several prominent advantages: (1) a much stronger spin–orbit coupling, which may lead to a realization of quantum spin Hall effect in the experimentally accessible temperature, (2) a better tunability of the band gap, which is necessary for an effective field effect transistor (FET) operating at room temperature, (3) an easier valley polarization and more suitability for valleytronics study.

 Unlike graphene, it has been shown that, at least silicene supported by Ag(111) grows on a surface alloy.
 Hence, decoupling silicene is much less trivial, if possible at all, than decoupling graphene.